What is a personal loan?

 Josh Richner

 Real creditors tend to offer either secured or unsecured loans.
-Secured loans require collateral (an item of value the creditor can obtain should you fail to pay); unsecured loans don’t require collateral.
+Secured loans require collateral (an item of value the creditor can obtain should you fail to pay), while unsecured loans don’t require collateral.
 Examples of secured loans include mortgages and auto loans.
-Personal loans and credit cards are typically unsecured.
+Personal loans and credit cards, on the other hand, are typically unsecured.

 A personal creditor may not have much legal recourse if the borrower defaults on the loan, depending on the applicable state laws, because many personal creditors don’t use written loan agreements.
-Some states honor verbal agreements, but others may require that the two parties have signed a loan contract outlining the agreement's terms.
+Some states honor verbal agreements, but others may require the two parties to sign a loan contract outlining the agreement's terms.
+However, like real creditors, some personal creditors may formally document their loans, which may be secured by collateral or unsecured.

-There are both legal and financial consequences for borrowers who don’t pay back their debt (at least when dealing with provable loan agreements).
+There are legal and financial consequences for borrowers who don’t pay back their debt, at least when dealing with provable loan agreements.
 Creditors’ actions can vary depending on the type of loan and your state’s laws.

 The loan agreement should define these consequences (charging a late payment fee or repossessing a vehicle, for instance).
 The creditor may also report missed payments to credit bureaus, which could result in a significant credit score drop.

 According to Carma Peters, president and CEO of Michigan Legacy Credit Union, a creditor may begin contacting debtors in default as soon as their payments are 10 days late “so [lenders] can find options to avoid any late payments on their credit report.
-The earlier members call, the more options that are available,” she said.
+The earlier members call, the more options that are available.”

 A creditor lends money to a debtor, who has an obligation to repay those funds.
 Creditors make money when debtors repay their loans with interest and fees.
 When debtors fail to repay their loans, creditors can take action to recoup their financial loss.
 Often, these actions are expensive and time-consuming for both the creditor and the debtor.